o2r-project/api/docs/compendium/bindings.md

 - `purpose` - task that an author would like to provide
 - `main_file` - main RMarkdown file used to compute the display file
 - `result_line` - line(s) where the result occurs
+- `numerical result` - the numeric result that should be addressed
+- `dataset` - array of dataset objects used to compute the numeric result
   - `dataset_file` - array of datasets used to compute the number
   - `dataset_columns` - array of columns used to compute the number
   - `dataset_rows` - array of row ranges used to compute the number

 ### Response